 - Transfers the home for less than fair market value, or

-• Rental or other income producing property – Rental or other income producing property may be non-exempt and, therefore, considered a countable resource when applying for Medicaid.
+• Rental or other income producing property – Rental or other income producing property may be non-exempt and, therefore, considered a countable resource when applying for Medi-Cal.
 You may, or may not, be correct.
 Since states treat income producing property differently, it is not always a countable resource.
 In some states, for example, the value of the property is exempt, but the income produced from the property is not exempt.
 Other states will exempt the property if it is used directly in the course of the applicant’s business or employment.
 For instance, if you own a ranch and own a tract of grazing land that is separate from your primary residence, it might be exempt because it is used directly in the course of your business.

 • Interest in a life estate – A life estate interest in real property is generally exempt from your countable resources unless you recently transferred the property and retained the interest after the transfer.
 Medi-Cal’s five-year look-back rule penalizes uncompensated asset transfers during the five-year period prior to applying for benefits.